Andrew Snape Douglas: Personal life and later years

 Douglas had married Anne Burgess on 14 November 1781 in British-occupied New York City.
-They had one son and two daughters, Anne Hammond Douglas and Harriet Douglas.
+They had one son and two daughters: Anne Hammond Douglas, who married Sir George Bowyer, and Harriet Douglas.
 He had begun to suffer increasing ill health, complaining of persistent headaches, which eventually forced him to end his career at sea.
 He moved ashore but died on 4 June 1797.
 A subsequent autopsy revealed brain tumours, a likely result of his injury at the Glorious First of June three years before.

 Legacy

 An engraving of Douglas is in the collection of the British National Portrait Gallery.
 There are several other images of Douglas; he appears in several paintings by Mather Brown and in a portrait by modern maritime artist Irwin Bevan.
 Douglas is primarily known today through his letters to his uncle.